schreinerman/AmbiqMicroApolloSDK/README.md

-# AmbiqMicroApolloSDK
+# AmbiqMicroApolloSDK (beta)
-Alternative SDK for Ambiq Micro Apollo 1 and 2 MCU
+Alternative SDK for Ambiq Micro Apollo 1 and 2 MCU from Fujitsu (beta)

 The alternative SDK for Ambiq Micro Apollo 1 and 2 MCUs is offering CMSIS compatible implementations.
 In the first step the API is not yet CMSIS driver API compatible, but this feature will be added as next step.